Religious Education at Holy Family Catholic Primary School

 As part of our learning and understanding, we have special celebration days throughout the year that we love to celebrate and share with the whole community..

-At Holy Family, we follow the ‘Come and See’ Religious Education Programme in line with guidance from the Archdiocese.
-This programme is followed throughout school from EYFS through to Year 6.
+At Holy Family, we follow the ‘Come and See’ Religious Education Programme in line with guidance from the Southwark Archdiocese, and as such, is separately inspected with a section 48 report.
+This curriculum is followed throughout school from EYFS through to Year 6.

 This programme provides: